Causonis trifolia

 Causonis trifolia commonly known as bush grape, fox-grape, three-leaved wild vine or threeleaf cayratia is a species of plant native to regions from India, through Southeast Asia to Australia and the western Pacific Ocean.
 It is a vine with a stem diameter up to 7 cm, trifoliate leaves and blackish berries.
 Its leaves contain several flavonoids, such as cyanidin and delphinidin.
 Hydrocyanic acid is present in the stem, leaves and roots.

 Distribution

-Causonis trifolia is native to these areas (as defined in the WGSRPG):
+Causonis trifolia is native to these areas (as defined in the World Geographical Scheme for Recording Plant Distributions):